-NBC will air a pilot for it’s new show The Cape on January 9th, but if you’re an iPad owner you can catch an exclusive version of it right now, thanks to a groundbreaking deal between NBC and DC Comics.
-By way of the free DC Comics iPad app, you can watch an unfinished first episode (with temporary titles and credits) streamed via the app, a few days ahead of a finalised two hour pilot to air on NBC.
-Obviously this is a great way to garner publicity for a new show, and is also fitting, as although not based on an actual DC Comics character, it is inspired by the genre and features DC artwork in it.
+NBC will air a pilot for it’s new show The Cape on January 9th.
+But if you’re an iPad owner you can catch an exclusive version of it right now, thanks to a groundbreaking deal between NBC and DC Comics.
+By way of the free DC Comics iPad app, you can watch an unfinished first episode (with temporary titles and credits) streamed via the app.
+This is a few days ahead of a finalised two hour pilot to air on NBC.
+Obviously this is a great way to garner publicity for a new show.
+And it is also fitting.
+Although not based on an actual DC Comics character, it is inspired by the genre and features DC artwork in it.
 So then, is it actually any good..?

-I don’t know if or when this show will get a UK airing, but I’ll definitely be looking out for it, and recommend any iPad owners, or comic book fans to check it out while they can.
+It’s not known if or when this show will get a UK airing, but I’ll definitely be looking out for it.
+I recommend any iPad owners, or comic book fans to check it out while they can.

 Torchwood, the BBC sci-fi show, and Doctor Who spin-off, returns to our screens soon for a fourth series entitled Torchwood: Miracle Day.
 Having previously been set largely in Cardiff for it’s first three seasons, this new ongoing story sees some significant changes.
 It moves on to a global stage, with adventures set this time in America and further afield.
 The core of the show looks set to remain similar, with the three main characters that survived the events of Children Of Earth all returning.
 And the writing duties being led and overseen by Torchwood‘s original creator, and previous Doctor Who